-If you have your pictures licensed under Creative Commons NonCommercial license it also increases the potential of having the pictures stolen.
+If you have your pictures licensed under Creative Commons NonCommercial license it is also what makes your photos prone to getting stolen.
 The Creative Commons NonCommercial license allows the copyright holder – so you as a photographer – to reuse the photographs under this license publicly for non-commercial activities.
 Sounds clear and understandable in theory.
 In practice, it brings a lot of misinterpretations.
 Defining a non-commercial use is very often a challenge.
-A lot of content creators and online users have their own biases and a tendency to interpret the expression ’non-commercial‘ in a way which favours their own usage which means that very often they do not obtain the proper license when using your pictures, which causes harm for your work.
+A lot of content creators and online users have their own biases.
+They also very often interpret the expression ’non-commercial‘ in a way which favours their own usage.
+That means that very often they do not obtain the proper license when using your pictures, which causes harm for your work.

 Your pictures grab attention

-This tendency was proven already a while ago by Nico Trinkhaus – both landscape and cityscape photographer and the founder of PhotoClaim.
+This tendency was proven already a while ago by Nico Trinkhaus.
+He is both landscape and cityscape photographer and the founder of PhotoClaim.
 So far his images were stolen over 7000 times.
 The thieves vary between big hotel chains, travel agencies, restaurants and many more respectable companies.

 Among other types of photos, portraits – especially those of famous people, shot in sepia or black and white – are also stolen often.
 When it comes to product photography, food shot in pastel or intensive colour combination tends to be the most appealing to thieves.

 You share your pictures carefully

 Posting and sharing pictures on popular image platforms, like Flickr, is also increasing their potential of being stolen.
 Those which get to the Flickr Explore section are especially prone to getting stolen.